Anuradhapura, Sri Lanka

 About Anuradhapura

-Anuradhapura is one of the ancient capitals of Sri Lanka and a UNESCO World Heritage Site that served as the center of Theravada Buddhism for centuries.
-Founded in the 4th century BC, the city was the capital for over 1,300 years and remains one of the most sacred places for Buddhists worldwide.
+Anuradhapura is one of the ancient capitals of Sri Lanka and a UNESCO World Heritage Site that served as the center of Theravada Buddhism for over 1,300 years.
+Founded in the 4th century BC, the Sacred City was the political and religious capital of the island and remains one of the most revered pilgrimage destinations for Buddhists worldwide.
+Whether you are drawn to ancient ruins, spiritual experiences, or cycling through a landscape dotted with towering dagobas, Anuradhapura offers an unforgettable journey into Sri Lanka's deep past.

 The sprawling Sacred City contains remarkably well-preserved ruins of palaces, monasteries, and some of the world's oldest religious structures.
-Massive dagobas (stupas) dominate the landscape, while the Sri Maha Bodhi - grown from a cutting of the tree under which Buddha attained enlightenment - continues to draw pilgrims from around the world.
+Massive dagobas (stupas) such as Ruwanwelisaya, Jetavanaramaya, and Abhayagiri dominate the skyline, while the Sri Maha Bodhi — grown from a cutting of the tree under which Buddha attained enlightenment — continues to draw pilgrims from around the world.
+Just 12 km away, Mihintale marks the very spot where Buddhism was introduced to the island, making it an essential day trip from Anuradhapura.

 Best Time to Visit